Looking for catfishing tips? You’re in the right place!

 The Backlash Or “Professional Over Run”: Backlash occurs on a fishing reel when the spool on the reel moves faster than the fishing line is coming off the spool and through the eyes of the rod.
 This causes the line to wrap around the spool of the reel in the opposite direction.
 Learn to stop the spool with your thumb at the right time and you’ll seldom experience backlashes.

 To Remove Backlash From Fishing Reels Finding the loop where the fishing line has wrapped in the wrong direction on the reel is the key to removing a backlash.
-You can do this by gently picking at the fishing line until you find the backwards loop.
-Another trick is to take your thumb and push firmly down into the center of the spool and turn the handle 2–3 times slowly.
+You can do this by gently picking at the fishing line until you find the backward loop.
+Another trick is to take your thumb and push it firmly down into the center of the spool and turn the handle 2–3 times slowly.
 Many times this will remove the backlash from the spool.

 Circle Hook Size Is Critical: For circle hooks to work correctly they need to be large enough to function and most people go wrong by choosing a hook that’s too small.
-The gap of the hook needs to be large enough to turn and clear the lip or outside if the mouth of a catfish so the the hooks used often appear to be too large in some instances.
+The gap of the hook needs to be large enough to turn and clear the lip or outside of the mouth of a catfish so the hooks used often appear to be too large in some instances.
 A circle hook that doesn’t have a large enough gap won’t catch fish (even small ones).

 Keep The Hook Gap Clear: For a circle hook to work correctly the hook gap needs to remain open.
 You can accomplish this by “shallow hooking” the catfish bait.
 This means you only run the hook through a small portion of the bait at the top so the hook gap remains open.